 About the Editorial Fellowship

-The Family Process Institute’s 2025 Editorial Fellowship Initiative is open and accepting applications.
+The Editorial Fellowship Initiative is now closed.

 The Editorial Fellowship aims to support FPI’s commitment to social justice.
 We seek to include diverse voices, particularly those who have historically been underrepresented as editors in the fields of family therapy, family science, and family policy.
 Hence, we encourage scholars with these underrepresented backgrounds (e.g., Black, Indigenous, and People of Color (BIPOC)) to apply for the Editorial Fellow opening.